readthedocs/blog/webhook-deprecations.rst

 =============================

+In the coming weeks and months, Read the Docs will be moving some projects away from our legacy incoming webhooks, towards our per-project webhook integrations.

+Our legacy incoming webhooks were our first attempt at allowing providers like GitHub to automatically trigger builds on for projects on Read the Docs.
+These webhooks lacked a number of security features, and so, about two years ago, we replaced these with per-project webhook integrations instead.
+We added a number of features to per-project webhook integrations at the time, and we stopped new projects from using the old incoming webhooks.

-In the coming weeks and months, Read the Docs will be moving some projects away from our legacy incoming webhooks.
-About 2 years ago, these incoming webhooks were replaced with project webhook integrations, at which point we improved security and added several features to these incoming webhooks.
-New projects have been using these integrations by default since, but it's possible that your project is still using these deprecated incoming webhooks if your project was configured on Read the Docs more than 2 years ago.
+It's possible that your project is still using these deprecated incoming webhooks if your project was configured on Read the Docs more than two years ago.
+If your project does not have an webhook integrations under the **Integrations** section of your project's admin dashboard, you might be using these legacy incoming webhooks.

 In order to continue building automatically, projects should reconfigure their repository to use a new project webhook integration instead.
 For more